Alligator/talkbox/README.md

 ![a nicer chat](assets/image2.png)

 ## REPL
 When you run talkbox you'll see a `talkbox>` prompt.
-This is a REPL you can use to interact with the bot directly in the console..
+This is a REPL you can use to interact with talkbox directly in the console..
 This is a regular node REPL, so you can run any JavaScript you'd like.
 You have access to the [discord.js client object](https://discord.js.org/#/docs/main/stable/class/Client) as `client`.

 For example, you could send a message to someone using their ID like this: